Sustainable architecture: Operational carbon vs embodied carbon

-Critics of the reductionism of modernism often noted the abandonment of the teaching of architectural history as a causal factor.
-The fact that a number of the major players in the deviation from modernism were trained at Princeton University's School of Architecture, where recourse to history continued to be a part of design training in the 1940s and 1950s, was significant.
-The increasing rise of interest in history had a profound impact on architectural education.
-History courses became more typical and regularized.
-With the demand for professors knowledgeable in the history of architecture, several PhD programs in schools of architecture arose in order to differentiate themselves from art history PhD programs, where architectural historians had previously trained.
-In the US, MIT and Cornell were the first, created in the mid-1970s, followed by Columbia, Berkeley, and Princeton.
-Among the founders of new architectural history programs were Bruno Zevi at the Institute for the History of Architecture in Venice, Stanford Anderson and Henry Millon at MIT, Alexander Tzonis at the Architectural Association, Anthony Vidler at Princeton, Manfredo Tafuri at the University of Venice, Kenneth Frampton at Columbia University, and Werner Oechslin and Kurt Forster at ETH Zürich.

 Sustainable energy use

 K2 sustainable apartments in Windsor, Victoria, Australia by DesignInc (2006) features passive solar design, recycled and sustainable materials, photovoltaic cells, wastewater treatment, rainwater collection and solar hot water.

 The passivhaus standard combines a variety of techniques and technologies to achieve ultra-low energy use.

 Following its destruction by a tornado in 2007, the town of Greensburg, Kansas (United States) elected to rebuild to highly stringent LEED Platinum environmental standards.
 Shown is the town's new art center, which integrates its own solar panels and wind generators for energy self-sufficiency.

 Energy efficiency over the entire life cycle of a building is a primary goal of sustainable architecture.
 Architects use many different passive and active techniques to reduce the energy needs of buildings and increase their ability to capture or generate their own energy.
 To minimize cost and complexity, sustainable architecture prioritizes passive systems to take advantage of building location with incorporated architectural elements, supplementing with renewable energy sources and then fossil fuel resources only as needed.
 Site analysis can be employed to optimize use of local environmental resources such as daylight and ambient wind for heating and ventilation.

 Energy use very often depends on whether the building is on-grid or off-grid.
 Off-grid buildings do not use energy provided by utility services and instead have their own independent energy production.
 They use on-site electricity storage while on-grid sites feed in excessive electricity back to the grid.